programarivm/imagine/README.md

 ### Intro

-Today the world needs to boost bartering, consume less, promote human interaction as well as civil rights, and eliminate global slavery too.
+Today the world needs to consume less, boost bartering, and promote human interaction as well.

-Capitalism as we know it, can dramatically change in the next few years because of COVID or climate disruption.
-What about traditional banking in the midst of a chaos?
-If you're not too clear about that, let's just imagine how a better world can be.

 ### About ETHIC (EHC)